• Home

 February 24, 2026, 2:02 AM ET

-Sam Altman, chief executive officer of OpenAI Inc.
+Sam Altman, CEO of OpenAI

-OpenAI CEO Sam Altman isn’t worried about AI’s increasingly glaring resource consumption, and argued humans require a lot too.
+OpenAI CEO Sam Altman isn’t worried about AI’s increasingly glaring resource consumption, and argued humans require a lot, too.

 Recommended Video

-In an on-stage interview at the India AI Impact summit, he went on the defensive after he was asked about ChatGPT’s water needs.
+In an onstage interview at the India AI Impact Summit, he went on the defensive after he was asked about ChatGPT’s water needs.

-He dismissed claims that the chatbot uses gallons of water per query as “completely untrue, totally insane,” according to a clip posted by The Indian Express, explaining that data centers powering ChatGPT have largely moved away from water-heavy “evaporative cooling” to prevent overheating.
+He dismissed claims that the chatbot uses gallons of water per query as “completely untrue, totally insane,” according to a clip posted by the Indian Express, explaining that data centers powering ChatGPT have largely moved away from water-heavy “evaporative cooling” to prevent overheating.

 Altman was then asked about the electricity needed for AI.
-In contrast to the issue of water, he claimed it was “fair” to bring up the technology’s energy requirements, saying “We need to move toward nuclear, or wind, or solar [energy] very quickly.”
+In contrast to the issue of water, he claimed it was “fair” to bring up the technology’s energy requirements, saying: “We need to move toward nuclear, or wind, or solar [energy] very quickly.”

 But he pointed out that comparing AI’s power needs to humans isn’t exactly apples to apples.